ros-mobile-robots/ros-mobile-robots.github.io/docs/diffbot_msgs.md

 Successfully created package files in /home/fjp/git/ros_ws/src/diffbot_msgs.
 ```

+!!! note
+    The following is based on [ROS Tutorials Creating Msg And Srv](https://wiki.ros.org/ROS/Tutorials/CreatingMsgAndSrv#Creating_a_msg).
+    In this tutorial you can find the required configurations for the `package.xml` and `CMakeLists.txt`.

 Currently there is no encoder message definition in ROS (see the [`sensor_msgs`](https://wiki.ros.org/sensor_msgs) package)
 which is why a dedicated message is created for the encoders.
 For this, a simple [msg](http://wiki.ros.org/msg) description file,